All Episodes

 It's not just in the United States where things seem insane.

-Uh Absent ideology.
+Netanyahu, Absent ideology.

 And the fact that this is even close boggles my mind.

-They're not Just here, they are everywhere, and they are as loony everywhere around the world as they are here.
+They're not just here, they are everywhere, and they are as loony everywhere around the world as they are here.

 They would rotate it.

-Sort of a rotation type plan.
+Sort of a rotation-type plan.

-The reason they did this was to try to coalesce opposition votes to Netanyahu rather than tear each other apart in a in a quasi primary like, they joined forces for the express purpose of defeating Netanyahu.
+Rather than tear each other apart in a quasi-primary like, they joined forces for the express purpose of defeating Netanyahu.

 Well, something happened last night.

-Herzog dropped Zippy Livney.
+Herzog dropped Zippy Livny.

 She is gone.